 Section 15.11.
 Prohibition on nuclear, biological or chemical weapons.
 The Scottish State prohibits the presence, transportation or development of nuclear, biological or chemical weapons, parts or components thereof, throughout its land, territorial waters or airspace, such actions being deemed a criminal offence.
 Any such material currently existing within Scotland must be removed within three years of the date of ratification of this Constitution.

 Section 15.12.
 War material, banned by the Geneva Convention, may not be used, stockpiled, manufactured in or transferred from Scotland.
 The export of any other such products may not be exported to regimes for use against their own or other people, the destruction of property or the environment.

 Oath Of Office Or Duty.
 All persons require to undertake an oath or affirmation before undertaking the duties of an office, such as a position in government and other public organisations, to act impartially, or to affirm loyalty.

 The wording of the oath or affirmation may vary dependent upon the duties to be carried out.
 The wording will however commit the individual to serve and abide by the Constitution and laws of Scotland.

-The Head of State, Cabinet Ministers, Members of Parliament, Judges, New Citizens and all other persons holding public office under this Constitution.
+An oath of office or duty is required by: The Head of State, Cabinet Ministers, Members of Parliament, Judges, New Citizens and all other persons holding public office under this Constitution.